IkeyBenz/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-George met the Unicorn King who granted him magic powers.
+George met the Unicorn King who granted him magic powers, and with a surprising turn of events, george used his new powers to remove the unicorn king's powers!
+George wanted to be the only lad with powers... but to his dismay, the wise unicorn king presumed this scenario might happen.
+As such, he took precautions.
+The unicorn king cast a spell on george's powers, before he gave them to him.
+The spell says that if George tries to take away the unicorn king's powers, he'll expload instantly.

+So there they were, George had powers for five seconds and tries to take away the Unicorn King's powers.
+BOOM.
+George exploaded.
+Unicorn King laughs.
+He lives happily ever after.
 The end.

 ## Cast